arepb/tuebor/makepublic.md

 permalink: /howto/makepublic
 ---

+# How to make your Tuebor pledge public

 If you're in, **make your pledge public** by listing Tuebor on your LinkedIn.

 Here's what you do: